 Thomas Luster is a downtrodden small businessman trying to manage a home landscaping company in Los Angeles.
 He suffers from insomnia and so buys some sleeping pills from a homeless man who lives out the back of his premises.
 After finding mysterious notes left telling him to stop taking the drugs, he suspects that someone has been entering the house and so buys a set of security cameras.
 Checking the cameras the next day, he is shocked to find that the person leaving the notes is himself.
 The other self then starts to engage in increasingly more extreme actions, including murdering people.
 Luster struggles to find a means to stop his other self but the alter ego seems equally determined to win control of his body.

 British director Adam Mason has been a rising independent name in horror over the last decade.
 I was very impressed with Mason’s third film Broken (2006), a brutally savage backwoods horror about a woman imprisoned by a man in a forest.
-Mason has also made other horror films such as Dust (2000), The 13th Sign (2000), The Devil’s Chair (2006), Blood River (2009), Pig (2010), Hangman (2015) and I’m Just F*cking With You (2019), as well as wrote the script for the Joe Johnston-directed thriller Not Safe for Work (2014).
+Mason has also made other horror films such as Dust (2000), The 13th Sign (2000), The Devil’s Chair (2006), Blood River (2009), Pig (2010), Hangman (2015), I’m Just F*cking With You (2019) and Songbird (2020), as well as wrote the script for the Joe Johnston-directed thriller Not Safe for Work (2014).

 There is a somewhat similar sense you get to Luster.
 It feels less scripted than sketched in a general sense, allowing the actors to improvise scenes.
 Many of the performances have an annoyingly self-indulgent quality where you get the impression that the actors have been given their heads – especially Pollyanna Rose as a spoiled Hollywood teen actress, and Zelda Williams, daughter of Robin Williams, who gives an extremely bad performance as her bratty girlfriend, or the scenes with Ian Duncan as the down-on-his-luck actor neighbour.
 Even the well-known Xander Berkeley turns up as a cop where the credibility of his character vanishes when it comes to the absurd notion of a LAPD detective investigating the disappearance of a homeless man after one day.